Love and Courage Are Enough. Anpanman Knew It First.

 peace.

-There is a podcast about Yanase that is extremely high resolution and absolutely thrilling, so I would urge anyone interested or not to give it a listen.
+There is a podcast about Yanase that is remarkably in-depth and absolutely riveting, so I would urge anyone — interested or not — to give it a listen.

 The YouTube playlist is below.